StaleFlow: Staleness-Aware Data Management for Mitigating Data Skewness in Fully Disaggregated RL Post-Training: Overview

 \section{Overview}

 In this section, we present the overall design and system overview of \system, along with its end-to-end data flow.
 As shown in Figure~\ref{fig:overview}, our system comprises four major components: a staleness manager, a rollout service with a centralized coordinator, a reward server, and training workers.
-Particularly, the first two components are novelly designed in our system.
+Particularly, the first two components are newly designed in our system.

-To control data staleness (\S\ref{sec:control_staleness}), we introduce the staleness manager that enforces a global consistency protocol, continuously interacting with all system components to ensure that no operation violates the predefined \textit{staleness bound}.
-Specifically, (1) The rollout coordinator first consults the staleness manager to verify whether generating a trajectory on a given rollout instance would violate the \textit{staleness bound}.
+To enable trajectory-level data staleness control (\S\ref{sec:control_staleness}), we introduce a staleness manager that enforces a global consistency protocol.
+This manager continuously interacts with all system components to ensure that $\eta$ is strictly respected.
+Specifically, (1) The rollout coordinator first consults the staleness manager to verify whether generating a trajectory on a given rollout instance would violate $\eta$.
 If admitted, rollout generation starts, and the protocol performs \texttt{Reserve} to mark the trajectory as in progress.
 (2) Upon completion of the rollout and reward computation, the protocol performs \texttt{Occupy} to register the trajectory as ready for consumption.
 (3) Once a full training batch is accumulated, the training workers invoke \texttt{Consume} to retire the batch.
 Through these interactions, the protocol explicitly tracks the lifecycle of each trajectory and guarantees strict adherence to the global staleness constraint.